yaikobzeray/dev-journal/activity_log.md

 Implemented debounce and throttle utility functions from scratch.
 Used debounce for search input.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Tuesday, 02 July 2024 — Entry 2

+Built a small fetch wrapper with retry logic and exponential backoff.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*